1931 Liverpool Wavertree by-election

-The 1931 Liverpool Wavertree by-election was a parliamentary by-election held in England for the House of Commons constituency of Liverpool Wavertree on 23 June 1931.
+The 1931 Liverpool Wavertree by-election was a parliamentary by-election held in England for the UK House of Commons constituency of Liverpool Wavertree on 23 June 1931.
 It was won by the Conservative Party candidate Ronald Nall-Cain.

 Vacancy

 The seat had become vacant when the sitting Conservative Member of Parliament (MP), John Tinne had resigned his seat on 3 June 1931.
 Tinne had held the seat since the 1924 general election.

 Candidates

 The Conservative candidate was Ronald Nall-Cain, a wealthy barrister and a Hertfordshire County Councillor, while the Labour Party selected S.L.
 Treleaven.
 Neither candidate had previously stood for Parliament.

 Result

 The Liberal candidate had won nearly 30% of the vote at the 1929 general election, but the party did not contest the by-election.
 Most of the Liberal vote went to the Conservatives, and on a reduced turnout Nall-Cain held the seat with a massively increased majority.